palant/palant.info/content/articles/implementing-a-share-on-mastodon-button-for-a-blog/index.md

 As far as existing solutions go, the only reasonably sophisticated approach appears to be [Share₂Fedi](https://s2f.kytta.dev/).
 It works nicely, privacy-wise one could do better however.
 So I ended up [implementing my own solution](https://github.com/reuixiy/hugo-theme-meme/commit/4243546da6efc5ced2aaf05c3faa8f3e6b677cd4) while also generalizing that solution to support a variety of different Fediverse applications in addition to Mastodon.

 {{< img src="share.png" width="600" alt="Screenshot of a web page titled “Share on Fediverse”" />}}

+**Update** (2025-01-12): Added Lemmy endpoint which has been fixed by now.
+Also mentioned the new nodeinfo schema version 2.1.

 {{< toc >}}